La Basse Cour: B&B near Alencon, Normandy

 Alencon Lace and Saint Therese of Alencon

-Alençon, Town of Lace and Saint Therese
+Alençon, Town of Lace and Saint Therese of Lisieux

 Alençon Today - click for slideshow

-Because of its position near major road routes, many travellers halt overnight at Alençon then move on.
+Because of its position near major road routes, many modern travellers stopover at Alençon then move on.
 Don't make the same mistake.
 If you take the time to explore south-east Normandy and the upper Pays de Loire then you will discover a beautiful region with much to see and do but unspoiled by over-commercialisation.
 Alençon is the capital of the Orne, the most southerly part of Normandy.
 Away from the Atlantic influences, this area of inland Normandy has a very different climate to the Normandy coast - drier and warmer in spring, summer and autumn, colder and crisper in winter.

 Take a look at "What to See" for sightseeing opportunities (wonderful chateaux, castles, gardens, villages, forests and countryside to explore) and "What to Do" for a sample of the many activities (golf, fishing, walking, cycling, riding, canoeing, climbing) - there really is something for everyone in Lower Normandy and the Pays de Loire.